OneAcreCafe/costs/README.md

 Costs
 =====

-A system to track inventory and overhead costs.
+This is a system to manage the costs for a restaurant.

-The goal is a system which operates a business at cost.
-Also, as much as possible, cost data should come from signed metadata about bitcoin transactions.
+As much as possible, cost data should come from signed metadata about bitcoin transactions.